School-Based Service Delivery in Speech-Language Pathology

 Service delivery is a dynamic process whereby changes are made to:

-• Setting – the location of treatment (e.g., home, community-based, school, pull-out or within the classroom)
+• Setting – the location of treatment (e.g., home, community-based, speech-language therapy room, within the school,classroom).

-• Provider – the person administering the treatment (e.g., SLP, support personnel, trained volunteer, caregiver)
+• Provider – the person providing the treatment (e.g. SLP, speech language pathology assistant, trained volunteer, caregiver).

-According to Part C of IDEA, services to children from birth to age 3 should be family centered and provided in natural environments, such as the child's home and community settings, to the greatest extent appropriate to meet the individual needs of the child.
+According to Part C of the Individuals with Disabilities Education Act (IDEA), services to children from birth to age 3 should be family centered and provided in natural environments, such as the child's home and community settings, to the greatest extent appropriate to meet the individual needs of the child.
 For more information and resources on birth to age 3, see ASHA's Early Intervention resource.

 Approaches to Service Delivery